-Between March 18 and 29 “NATO-Georgia Exercise 2019” will take place at the NATO-Georgia Joint Training and Evaluation Center, Krtsanisi National Training Centre, near Tbilisi, Georgia.
-The Exercise will be officially opened at the Georgian Ministry of Defence "Army Hall" in Tbilisi on March 18.
+Between March 18 and 29 “NATO-Georgia Exercise 2019” is taking place at the NATO-Georgia Joint Training and Evaluation Center, Krtsanisi National Training Centre, near Tbilisi, Georgia.
+The Exercise was officially opened at the Georgian Ministry of Defence "Army Hall" in Tbilisi on March 18.

 NATO-GEO EX19 is an important exercise for Georgia and a significant milestone in strengthening NATO-Georgia military-political cooperation.